Cape Byron Lighthouse Cafe

 - 201 Lighthouse Road, Byron Bay, NSW, 2481 - in Cape Byron State Conservation Area in North Coast

 - Entry fees

-Park entry fees apply at the Cape Byron Lighthouse precinct carpark
+Park entry fees apply at the Cape Byron Lighthouse lawn carpark

 - Opening times